enonic/app-disqus/README.md

 # Disqus app for Enonic XP version 6

-Add Disqus comments to pages on a website.
+Add Disqus comments to pages on [Enonic XP](https://github.com/enonic/xp) websites.
+It runs on Enonic XP version 6.2.

 ## Building

-Gradle is required to build the project.
-From the base of the project, enter ./gradlew in the terminal or on Windows, double-click the gradlew.bat file.
-Or type 'gradle clean build' from the command line.

-Put the jar file from the project's build/lib into the $XP_HOME/deploy directory.
+Build the app with gradle.
+In the terminal, from the root of the project, enter `./gradlew build`.
+Then move the JAR file from build/libs to your $XP_HOME/deploy directory.
+Next, edit the site content where you want to use this app and add the Disqus app to the supported applications.

 ## Documentation